-• During suspended (social) or modified (legal) visitation programs, provide access to virtual visitation options where available.
+During suspended (social) or modified (legal) visitation programs, the facilities should provide access to virtual visitation options where available.
 When not possible, verbally screen all visitors on entry for symptoms of COVID-19 and perform temperature checks, when possible.
 ICE continues to explore opportunities to enhance attorney access while legal visits are being impacted.
-For facilities at which immigration hearings are conducted or where detainees are otherwise held who have cases pending immigration proceedings, this may include:
+For facilities at which immigration hearings are conducted or where detainees are otherwise held who have cases pending immigration proceedings, this may include

-- Adding all immigration attorneys of record to the Talton Pro-bono platform. - o Requiring facilities to establish a process for detainees/immigration attorneys to schedule appointments and facilitate the calls. - Leveraging technology (e.g., tablets, smartphones) to facilitate attorney/client communication. - Working with the various detention contractors and telephone service providers to ensure that all detainees receive some number of free calls per week. - Communicate with the public about any changes to facility operations, including visitation programs.
-Facilities are encouraged to prohibit or, at a minimum, significantly adopt restricted visitation programs, and to suspend all volunteer work assignments for detainees assigned to food service, and other assignments where applicable. - > Where possible, restrict transfers of detained non-ICE populations to and from other jurisdictions and facilities unless necessary for medical evaluation, isolation/quarantine, clinical care, or extenuating security concerns. - > Consider suspending work release programs for inmates at shared facilities to reduce overall risk of introduction and transmission of COVID-19 into the facility. - > When feasible and consistent with security priorities, encourage staff to maintain a distance greater than six feet from an individual that appears feverish or ill and/or with respiratory symptoms while interviewing, escorting, or interacting in other ways, unless wearing PPE.

-Additional Measures to Facilitate Social Distancing
+- Adding all immigration attorneys of record to the Talton Pro-bono platform. - Requiring facilities to establish a process for detainees/attorneys to schedule appointments and facilitate the calls. - Leveraging technology (e.g., tablets, smartphones) to facilitate attorney/client communication. - Working with the various detention contractors and telephone service providers to ensure that all detainees receive some number of free calls per week. - Communicate with the public about any changes to facility operations, including visitation programs.
+Facilities are encouraged to prohibit or, at a minimum, significantly adopt restricted visitation programs, and are required to suspend all volunteer work program (VWP) assignments for detainees assigned to food service and other VWP assignments, where applicable, that require individuals to interact with each other at distances of less than six feet.
+Any detainee participating in a VWP assignment is required to wear appropriate PPE for the position at all times (e.g., disposable gloves, masks, goggles).
+Detainees in isolation or quarantine may not be assigned to a VWP detail. - ➤ Where possible, restrict transfers of detained non-ICE populations to and from other jurisdictions and facilities unless necessary for medical evaluation, isolation/quarantine, clinical care, or extenuating security concerns. - Consider suspending work release programs for inmates at shared facilities to reduce overall risk of introduction and transmission of COVID-19 into the facility. - ➤ Require all staff (both medical and correctional) to wear PPE when encountering or interacting with any ICE detainee at a distance of less than six feet. - ➤ Required PPE should always be worn by staff, even if separated by a distance of six feet or more, if the individual appears feverish or ill and/or with respiratory symptoms while interviewing, escorting, or interacting in other ways. - ➤ Additional Measures to Facilitate Social Distancing - Although strict social distancing may not be possible in congregate settings such as detention facilities, all facilities housing ICE detainees should implement the following measures to the extent practicable:

-- Although strict social distancing may not be possible in congregate settings such as detention facilities, all facilities housing ICE detainees should implement the following measures to the extent practicable: - Efforts should be made to reduce the population to approximately 75% of capacity. - Where detainee populations are such that such cells are available, to the extent possible, house detainees in individual rooms. - o Recommend that detainees sharing sleeping quarters sleep "head-to-foot." - Extend recreation, law library, and meal hours and stagger detainee access to the same in order to limit the number of interactions between detainees from other housing units. - Staff and detainees should be directed to avoid congregating in groups of 10 or more, employing social distancing strategies at all times.

-- Whenever possible, all staff and detainees should maintain a distance of six feet from one another. - If practicable, beds in housing units should be rearranged to allow for sufficient separation during sleeping hours.
+- Efforts should be made to reduce the population to approximately 75 percent of capacity. - Where detainee populations are such that cells are available, to the extent possible, house detainees in individual rooms. - o Recommend that detainees sharing sleeping quarters sleep "head-to-foot." - Extend recreation, law library, and meal hours and stagger detainee access to the same in order to limit the number of interactions between detainees from other housing units. - Staff and detainees should be directed to avoid congregating in groups of ten or more, employing social distancing strategies at all times. - Whenever possible, all staff and detainees should maintain a distance of six feet from one another. - o If practicable, beds in housing units should be rearranged to allow for six feet of distance between the faces of detainees.